techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 When you use Microsoft Purview for your security and compliance management, AI-generated notes are supported by new auditing events that surface in [Data Security Posture Management for AI](/purview/ai-microsoft-purview#data-security-posture-management-for-ai-provides-insights-policies-and-controls-for-ai-apps) and can be used by [eDiscovery with a KQL query](/purview/edisc-keyword-query-language).

-To automatically retain or delete the notes, use a Microsoft Purview Data Lifecycle Management retention policy with the **Teams chat** location for AI-generated notes in chat, and a retention policy for OneDrive or SharePoint locations for AI-generated notes in meetings.
+To automatically retain or delete the notes, use a Microsoft Purview Data Lifecycle Management retention policy with the **Teams chat** location for AI-generated notes in chat, and a retention policy for **OneDrive accounts** for AI-generated notes in meetings.
 Retention labels aren't currently supported for AI-generated notes, which includes applying retention labels for cloud attachments.

 Other Microsoft Purview solutions either aren't applicable for AI-generated notes, or aren't yet supported.